openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/deploy_openshift.rst

         "name": "OpenShiftInfra_1"
     }]

+..
+TOOD(aschultz): include reference to deploy guide

-4. Import and introspect the TripleO nodes as you :ref:`normally would <node-registration>` for your deployment.
+4. Import and introspect the TripleO nodes as you normally would for your deployment.
 For example:

 .. code-block:: bash